jakemac53/macros_example/README.md

 ![preview button](https://github.com/jakemac53/macros_example/blob/main/images/preview_button.png)

+You will also need to set the `"dart.experimentalMacroSupport": true,` option in your VsCode settings.

 Reload the plugin and you should be good to go!

 Note that support here is still very early days, so please file issues as you